 Sproutbox Garden Raised Bed Review

 Introduction

-We have had our Sproutbox for just over a year now, going into our second gardening season.
-We were gifted our garden as part of their Brand Ambassador program to test out the product and provide our readers with an honest review of the product.
-In this review we will take you through the garden we own, who Sproutbox is, our experience building the garden, the cost of these raised beds and our overall thoughts.
-Enjoy!
+I have had my Sproutbox for 2 seasons now, and this summer will be the third season growing in it.
+I was gifted the garden as part of their Brand Ambassador program to test out the product and provide you with an honest review of the product.
+In this review I will take you through the garden we own, who Sproutbox is, my experience building the garden, the cost of these raised beds and my overall thoughts.
+If you want to read how the garden has held up over 2 years now, you can check out my follow up article here!

+Sproutbox Garden Raised Bed Review